-Palamina Corp. ("Palamina" or the "Company") is an exploration stage company focused on one operating segment being the exploration for economic mineral deposits in Mexico through its wholly owned subsidiary, Palamina S.A. de C.V. ("Palamina Mexico").
-Subsequent to year end, Palamina incorporated a wholly owned subsidiary in Peru ("Palamina SAC") and acquired certain mining claim applications.
+Palamina Corp. ("Palamina" or the "Company") is an exploration stage company focused on the exploration for economic mineral deposits in Mexico and Peru through its wholly owned subsidiary, Palamina S.A. de C.V. ("Palamina Mexico") and its wholly owned subsidiary in Peru Palamina SAC ("Palamina Peru").
 Palamina was incorporated on April 23, 2015 under the Business Corporations Act (Ontario).
 The Company's head office is located at 10 King Street East, Suite 501, Toronto, Ontario, M5C 1C3.